 This activity is open-ended and invites young children to explore and experiment as they create.
 When you provide your little learners with open-ended activities and materials you’re encouraging them to think creatively, explore, and take risks.
 Your kids can choose what to do and decide when they are finished.
 These types of activities create results that do not look the same; each one looks different and reflects the individual child.

 If you want the crafts you do in your classroom to like they were made by your students and not the teacher, then these ornaments are for you.

-For these tree ornaments, you need only simple supplies.
-You may already have these items in your art cabinet or storage area.
+To make these tree ornaments in your own classroom, you’ll need only a few simple supplies.
+You may already have these items in your art cabinet or storage closet.